OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 Their corresponding TURTLE key (the ontology is written in TURTLE) is named explicitly.

 Mandatory entries are bold.\
-To summarise: an OSH module must bear reference of:
+To summarize: an OSH module must bear reference of:

 - the complete legal information (name, license, licensor);
 - an unambiguous reference to its repository, where source files are available;